 Brazil has traditionally relied on public sector investments in large hydroelectric projects to meet its power requirements.
-As described in more detail in Section 5, this reliance has resulted in a number of imbalances and security of supply concerns, with hydroelectricity being responsible for 95.7% [note: care!
-To provide generation, not installed capacity data] of total power generation in 1999, compared to [ ]% in 1985.
-Moreover, the percentage of power supplied by state-owned companies increased from [ ]% of the total in 1985 to [ ]% in 1998, the year before the privitization of hydroelectric generators began.
+As described in more detail in Section V, this reliance has resulted in a number of imbalances and security of supply concerns, with hydroelectricity being responsible for 93.3% of total gross power generation in 1999, compared to 95.1% in 1985.

-[DON’T HAVE HISTORIC GENERATION DATA]

-The table below demonstrates the increased reliance on hydroelectric power and state-controlled investments in Brazil’s energy mix throughout the 1980s and most of the 1990s.
-[Get chart from Elektro]
+[The table below demonstrates the increased reliance on hydroelectric power and state-controlled investments in Brazil’s energy mix throughout the 1980s and most of the 1990s.